 Probate Court Investigators are assigned to interview all persons who are the subject of a petition for conservatorship before the first hearing is held.
 The purpose of the interview is to determine if the person understands the proceedings or has any objections to it.
 There is a fee for the investigation.
-If you are unable to pay the fee you must file a Request for Waiver of Probate Court Investigator Fee form 10 days before the hearing.
+If you are unable to pay the fee you must file a Request for Waiver of Probate Court Investigator Fee at least 10 days before the hearing.
 The form and instructions are found in the Information Regarding Investigation Fee packet.
-After an appointment has been made, Court Investigators periodically interview both the conservator and the conservatee and report to the court about the well-being of the conservatee and whether the conservatee's estate is being properly administered.
+After an appointment has been made, Probate Court Investigators periodically interview both the conservator and the conservatee and report to the court about the well-being of the conservatee and whether the conservatee's estate is being properly administered.
 Each review will generate a new assessment fee.
 If you are unable to pay the fee, you must file a Request for Waiver of Probate Court Investigator Fee within 15 days of receipt of the report.
 See the Information Regarding Investigator Fee packet for more information.

 When the court chooses you as the conservator of a person, this means you: